EchoThread Documentation

 Notifications

-Get real-time notifications in the dashboard when new comments arrive or spam is detected.
-The notification bell shows an unread count so you never miss activity.
+Get dashboard notifications when new comments arrive or spam is detected.
+The notification bell polls for unread counts so you never miss activity.

 Site settings